jawahar-shazab/docs/docs/api.md

 GET /v1/agents/
 ```

-Fetches a list of all agents.
+This API retrieves a list of all agents currently registered in the system.
+The response includes basic information for each agent, such as their ID and status.

 #### 3. Get All Agents